Team

 Walter Narajowski

-Mr. Walter M. Narajowski served as Chief Operating Officer of Minute Molecular from 2020 until the 2023 merger with Nuclein.
-Mr. Narajowski serves as Partner at LabDx, a biotech consulting company.
-He has over 25 years of senior level medical device and in vitro diagnostic (IVD) industry experience, including serving as Board member MDXHealth (MDX:EURONEXT), Sr. Vice President & General Manager for Roka BioScience (ROKA:NASDAQ), President/CEO and Board Member of Pathway Diagnostics, a biomarker development and testing company sold to Quest Diagnostics in 2008, and Vice President & General Manger of Focus Diagnostics, an Infectious Disease Reference Laboratory and IVD company.
-Mr. Narajowski also spent over 20 years with Abbott Laboratories (NYSE:ABT) in various positions of increasing responsibility, including Vice President and General Manager of critical care products, General Manager of Physician Office Diagnostics, and Director of Research and Development with Abbott Diagnostics.
+Walter M. Narajowski served as Chief Operating Officer of Minute Molecular since November, 2020 until the 2023 merger with Nuclein, LLC, where he now serves as a member of the Board of Directors.
+Mr. Narajowski continues to serve as Partner, LabDx a bio-tech consulting company since 2015.
+Mr. Narajowski has over 25 years of senior level Medical device and In-Vitro Diagnostic industry experience.
+Serving as Board member MDXHealth (MDX:EURONEXT) 2014 – 2019.
+Sr. Vice President & General Manager for Roka BioScience (ROKA:NASDAQ) from 2009 – 2015.
+President/C.E.O. and Board Member of Pathway Diagnostics a biomarker development and testing company sold to Quest Diagnostics in 2008.
+Vice President & General Manger of Focus Diagnostics, an Infectious Disease Reference Laboratory and IVD company.
+Mr. Narajowski spent over 20 years with Abbott Laboratories (NYSE:ABT) in various positions of increasing responsibility vice president and general manager critical care products, general manager of physician office diagnostics and director of research and development with Abbott Diagnostics.
 Mr. Narajowski received his M.S. in bioengineering from the University of Utah, and his B.S. in electrical engineering from the Illinois Institute of Technology.

 Advisory Board